yougov/mongo-connector/mongo-connector/README.md

 by mongos to authenticate connections to the shards, and we'll use it in the oplog threads.
 If authentication is not used, then this field can be left empty as the default is None.

+`-a' or `--admin-username` is used to specify the username of an admin user to authenticate with.
+To use authentication with the system, the user must specify both this option and the keyFile option, which stores the password for the user.
+The default username is '__system', which is not recommended for production use.

 `-d` or `--docManager` is used to specify the file in the /doc_managers folder that should be used as the doc manager.
 Absolute paths are also supported.
 By default, it will use the doc_manager_simulator.py file.

 An example of combining all of these is: